-We thank Ken Carpenter, David Letasi, Peter May, Anthony Maltese, Amanda McGee, Kristian Remes, Vincent Reneleau, Daniela Schwarz, Kirby Siber and Matt Wedel for permission to cite personal communications.
+We thank Ken Carpenter (University of Colorado Museum), Victoria Connor (The Carnegie Club), Peter Falkingham (Liverpool John Moores University) Jerry Harris (Utah Tech University) Jennifer Jones (Andrew Carnegie Birthplace Museum), David Letasi (formerly of the Museum of Science and Industry, Tampa), Anthony Maltese (Rocky Mountain Dinosaur Resource Center), Amanda McGee (Cleveland Museum of Natural History), Vincent Reneleau, Daniela Schwarz (Museum für Naturkunde Berlin), Kirby Siber (Sauriermuseum Aathal), Ray Wilhite (Auburn University) and Mathew J. Wedel for permission to cite personal communications.

-We are especially grateful to Vincent Reneleau for measuring the Paris cast; to Peter Falkingham for creating the photogrammetric model of the Carnegie mount and using it to measure its total length, and for providing the screenshot for Figure 17A; and to Dakota Campbell of Eye-Bot Aerial Solutions for creating a LIDAR-based model and calculating a second length estimate, and providing the screenshot for Figure 17B.
+We are especially grateful to Vincent Reneleau for measuring the Paris cast; to Peter Falkingham for creating the photogrammetric model of the Carnegie mount and using it to measure its total length, and for providing the screenshot for Figure 22A; to Dakota Campbell (Eye-Bot Aerial Solutions) for creating a LIDAR-based model and calculating a second length estimate, and providing the screenshot for Figure 22B; and to Konstantin Rybakov for discovering and translating the original Russian account of the mishap in mounting their Diplodocus cast.

 Finally, Mike Taylor thanks his wife, Fiona, for tolerating an obsession with historical sauropod mounts that has consumed many months of his evenings.